g35repo/secu_group35_nudes/README.md

-DISCLAIMER: If anything goes wrong with this repository, logging in, or following server errors; contact Jackey
+DISCLAIMER: If anything goes wrong with this repository, logging in, or following server errors; contact Jackey...this will cost a bajer

 # PURPUSE